 Villa Oasis is one of the most luxurious vacation rentals in the heart of Guanajuato.
 It can be a retreat for artists, writers, amateur chefs, and anyone who wants to be close to the cultural amenities of Guanajuato centro without the hassle of walking long distances or taking a taxi.
 Situated a block from Callejon del Beso and within 5 minutes walking distance to Teatro Juarez, one can be at home to rest and relax between activities in very little time.
 The retreat is a three-story townhouse, with a rooftop garden on the third floor, the master bedroom on the second, with its own garden patio, the kitchen on the first, a recessed living room and a daylight basement where the second bedroom is.
 The house is full of light with high ceilings, large windows and a skylight on the top floor.

-Villa Oasis has a system of purified water and a reverse osmosis water filter for drinking water.
+Villa Oasis has a system of purified water .
 The water pressure is consistent and strong from every faucet and shower on every floor.
-In the kitchen is a tap for the reverse osmosis drinking water.
 The house has a 96 sq ft rooftop patio.
 In the center third of the patio is a tempered glass cover with 70% UV protection.
 There are outdoor cafe tables and cushioned seats, where you can enjoy an expansive view of the uniquely colorful city, including the surrounding hills, the Alhondiga, Mercado Hildago, the church of San Roque, and El Pipila and the University.

 The master bedroom on the second floor has maple flooring, a king size bed, a full-length mirror, and it's own living room for two, separated by a retractable curtain.
 Pella windows, installed throughout the house, are double glazed with interior shades to keep out noise and night light from the busy centro streets.
 Black out shades can cover the floor length windows for additional sleep quality.
 The bedroom has a small balcony that looks out onto Callejon San Cristobal.
 It has it's own bathroom with marble floors, a shower, a double sink made of granite, and a bidet.
 The oasis theme continues with sliding doors that open on to a covered patio with an outdoor table and chairs and the same gorgeous view as the rooftop deck .